 “Ok,” the prosecutor said, “then what happened?”

-“I told her I was surprised that a beautiful woman like her was still a spinster.
+“I told her I was kind surprise that a beautiful woman like her was still a spinster.

 “She smiled and said she was waiting for the right man.

 “When I asked her about the father of her child, she played my question down and said rather that it was a mistake she made in her life.”

 “Did you really believe her?”

 “Of course,” the witness said, “for I did not put any word in her mouth.

 “I then suggested to her that since she was a single woman and I was also a single man, I think the chemistry was perfect.”
 The courtroom exploded into a mild laughter, and Judge Thomas Moore answered with his gavel to restore calm, and with the statement, “The court will not hesitate to hold any spectator contempt and therefore the court insists that spectators must behave as proceedings continue.”